Samsung Galaxy A12 price in Pakistan July 2023

+The Samsung Galaxy A53 is now available on the market with impressive features.
+It...

-The Samsung Galaxy A12 is a budget device from the Galaxy A series that is now available for purchase on the market at an affordable price range.
-The smartphone is powered by the MediaTek MT6765 Helio P35 (12nm) octa-core processor.
+The Samsung Galaxy A12 is now available for purchase on the market, with impressive features.

+The smartphone is powered by a MediaTek Helio P35 chipset and a 2.35 GHz octa-core processor.

-The Samsung Galaxy A12 has a 6.5-inch IPS LCD display with an HD+ resolution of 720 x 1600 pixels.
-The device runs on the Android 11.1, OneUI 3.1 operating system.
+The device has a 6.5-inch IPS LCD capacitive touchscreen display with an HD+ resolution of 720 x 1600 pixels.

-The smartphone features 4 GB of RAM and 128 GB of built-in storage.
-It is a good amount of storage to download and store a large amount of useful data and files.
+The Samsung Galaxy A12 includes 3 GB of RAM and 32 GB of built-in storage space.

-The Samsung Galaxy A12 has four cameras on the rear of the phone with an LED flash.
-The primary camera of the phone is 489 megapixels, while the front-facing camera of the phone is 8 megapixels.
+It comes with a quad-camera setup on the back, where the main camera is 48 MP and the front camera is 8 MP.

 |Build